 A good manager talks with his team at the beginning of the performance cycle and identifies primary and secondary business objectives.
 A manager explains what being a top performer means and has meetings regularly in regards to performance and expectations.
 An effective manager discusses the outcomes and results of a task with the team, allows employees to get their work done and trusts them to execute their tasks.
 A great manager makes a personal investment in their team's success.
 They take the time to discuss their goals with the team and helps them achieve these ambitions.

 In essence, there is no predefined formula for being a great manager, and no single approach is guaranteed to be the correct one.
 Every workplace is different and every employee in that workplace is different.
 A manager must develop his own style.
-However, the key seven characteristics of a good manager remain true regardless of the organisational context.
+However, the key seven characteristics of a good manager remain true regardless of the organizational context.
 The more of these you have, the better you are!